 There is often no obvious field pattern on the valley floor and former water meadows are typically interspersed with isolated single trees and small woodlands.
 These flood plains typically have a looser, less structured hedgerow network than the intensively grazed landscapes outside the valley.

-Church of St Michael at Stoke Charity Type b: River Valley Side
+Church of St Michael at Stoke Charity

 Thatched cottages at Hunton